-The bill amends the Public Safety Telecommunicator Training Act to require that public safety telephone line telecommunicators receive training in high-quality telecommunicator cardiopulmonary resuscitation (CPR).
-This training will be included in the curriculum for both basic telecommunicator training classes and annual in-service training.
-The definition of "high-quality telecommunicator cardiopulmonary resuscitation" is established as the instructions provided by a telecommunicator to a bystander during a cardiac emergency on how to perform CPR.
+The bill amends the Public Safety Telecommunicator Training Act in New Mexico to require that public safety telephone line telecommunicators receive training in high-quality cardiopulmonary resuscitation (CPR).
+Specifically, it introduces the definition of "high-quality telecommunicator cardiopulmonary resuscitation," which refers to the instructions provided by a telecommunicator to a bystander during a cardiac emergency.
+This training is aimed at equipping telecommunicators with the necessary skills to guide individuals in performing CPR effectively.

 Statutes affected: